akrm1/udemy_courses_analysis/Proposal.md

    - price_detail_amount : The original price of a particular course.
    - price_detail_currency : The currency corresponding to the price detail amount for a course.

+    *Note: the currency that used in this data is INR, so I assume this data was collected in indian region about Udemy courses.

 ## Tools:
   - Jupyter (Python: pandas, matplotlib)